Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

 You can create a preconfigured Knowledge Store.
 To do this, follow these steps:

-1. In the left-side menu of the Project, select **Knowledge**.
+1. In the left-side menu of the Project, go to **Knowledge**.
 The Knowledge AI wizard will be opened.
 2. Continue following the wizard instructions.
 3. Specify a unique name and select an embedding model.